The Complete Honest Hands-On Review Of Panasonic EVA1

 Similarly, the handgrip is somewhat imperfect.

-I love that I can rotate it with one hand (push a button by your thumb and twist).
+I love that I can rotate it with one hand (push a button with your thumb and twist).

 Also, there are regular complaints that the handgrip locks up.

-Like I said, I like it – and combined with a Laneparte Arri Rosette adapter to EVA1 grip and a Zacuto Recoil EVA1 arm, you have a super lightweight shoulder setup (if you like that sort of thing) that is very quick to adjust as you throw it about.
+Like I said, I like it.
+When combined with a Laneparte Arri Rosette adapter to EVA1 grip and a Zacuto Recoil EVA1 arm, you have a super lightweight shoulder setup (if you like that sort of thing) that is very quick to adjust as you throw it about.

 SD Cards for recording – good or bad?